suburns05/suburns.github.io/docs/index.md

     * I edited this page
     * Did my best to do all the sudjestions provided.
-    * Updated this website in acordenca to the Final Report instructions.
+    * Updated this website based on the Final Report instructions.

 ### My Contribution